Schedule a Consultation

 Business income taxes are extremely complex, especially in light of recent changes in tax legislation.
 Without the proper skills and an intimate knowledge of tax law, it is very easy to make a mistake that could prove costly for your company.
 Sarasota accountants Jo Ann M. Koontz and Marina Parkin can assist you in calculating your business income tax, taking advantage of the deductions available to you, and avoiding serious mistakes.

 New Legislation Makes Business Income Tax Preparation More Complicated

-New tax legislation is passed every year, but the changes made in 2013 as part of Obamacare are even more significant than usual.
-President Obama signed the American Taxpayer Relief Act into law in January 2013.
-This Act has great impact for individuals and for businesses, but unlike the provisions made for individuals, the incentives and benefits for corporations are temporary.
-It is essential that you take advantage of the tax incentives and create a comprehensive tax plan that takes temporary benefits into consideration.
+The Tax Cuts and Jobs Act have changed many of the old strategies for advising clients at year end.
+It is essential that you take advantage of the tax incentives and create a comprehensive tax plan that takes benefits into consideration.
 Koontz & Parkin, CPAs follow these changes closely and are ready to help you take advantage of these incentives and put a creative financial strategy in place for the future.

 Significant Benefits for Companies that Invest in Equipment, Property, and Services

 The Tax Cuts and Jobs Act provided very generous depreciation and expensing limitations.
 Businesses may want to take advantage of the 100% first-year depreciation on machinery and equipment purchased during the year.

 Under Internal Revenue Code Section 179, taxpayers in 2019 may expense as much as $1,020,000 of qualifying property reduced by the amount by which the property exceeds $2,550,000.